I am adding to this blog post because it has been getting quite a few "hits" from search engines regarding battery acid fumes.

 Chad kept me for a bit after I finished the shipping, to make sure I was OK.
 I said I thought I was going to need to go see a doctor.
 This was his first HOUR as assistant manager- he wasn't sure where to get an accident form for workmen's comp.

 I went on home, and tried to tell Tom what had happened. he was home for lunch, and on a tight time frame.
 And the van had a flat tire.
 He took the car back to work- leaving me with the useless van.
 Daniel and Sam were working, and would be home in a couple of hours.
-In those couple of hours, the heaviness in my chest grew from just tightness to a weight like an elephant a very large cow was on my chest.
-I decided I should go see the doctor as soon as the boys got home.
+In those couple of hours, the heaviness in my chest grew from just tightness to a weight like

 They walked in the door a few minutes past three- and I gave Sam time enough to change out of his wet clothes (He is a dishwasher).
 We headed to the local Doctor's office across the road from O'Reillys- the nearest place for medical attention.
 I walked in and with Sam's help, got across that I needed to see a doctor and why.
 The receptionist called the doctor and in short order, decided that the Emergency Room was a better choice for me.
 Sam drove me on into Siloam.
 I was taken back quite quickly.
 I didn't have breath enough to give medical history to the triage nurse.
 My BP was 188/118.